databrary/policies/staff-release.md

 # Databrary Staff Release Form

-I give my permission to share with Databrary any recordings where I am recording in the performance of my research duties.
+I give my permission to share with Databrary any recordings where I am recorded in the performance of my research duties.

 Signature of lab member: